Is that online service or print driver safe?

 Does the website that’s offering the software look professional, or does it seem fly-by-night?
 Is it carelessly written, with grammatical errors and cheap-looking graphics?
 Is there significant content or just a page or two?

-What you are looking for is a serious investment.
-The website—is it theirs, or did they clone someone else’s site so they can get you to download their software?
-That's pretty suspicious.
+What you are looking for is a website that took some investment to create and is kept up to date.
+The website—is it theirs, or did they clone someone else’s site so they can get you to download their own software?
+That’s pretty suspicious.
 If they stole content from someone, why wouldn’t they rip you off as well?
 At the very least, the copycat has put no effort into creating a website, which is an indication of how they might approach security issues and customer support.

 This raises an interesting question...